GlideAngle/flare-timing/flare-timing/prod-apps/align-time/README.md

-    From competition inputs '.comp-input.yaml', relative track logs '.kml' and tagged zones '.tag-zone.yaml', writes each fix to a single '.csv' per-pilot per-task.
-These are grouped into a single folder per-task as ./flare-timing/task-n/_.csv.
+    From competition inputs '.comp-input.yaml', relative track logs '.kml' and tagged zones '.tag-zone.yaml', writes each fix to a single '.csv' per-pilot per-task, grouped into a single folder per-task.

     Using the tagged zones to find the first crossing of a pilot into the speed section, three columns are added to the CSV;